-- Provide information on what steps the ADAMHS board has taken prior to this application to create and implement a behavioral health disaster preparedness plan and integrate behavioral health within the existing local emergency response structure. - Identify below activities and objectives that the applicant will complete within the grant period. - Provide a timeline for completing these activities.
-The timeline must include the name of the activity, who will be responsive, and steps that will be taken to complete that activity within the grant period. - Develop a Steering Committee comprised of ADAMHS board personnel, behavioral health provider representatives, emergency response personnel, and other relevant community representatives.
-This Steering Committee will oversee the creation and implementation of the behavioral health disaster preparedness plan and help to integrate behavioral health services within existing local emergency response efforts. - Provide names of organizations that will be participating in the Steering Committee within the application and provide three (3) letters of support from Steering Committee members with the application. - Grantees must be able to provide evidence of completed activities and future plans towards the development and implementation of a comprehensive behavioral health disaster preparedness plan in July 2025.
-OhioMHAS staff will communicate to grantees with reporting instructions. - Grantees must also meet and communicate with OhioMHAS staff as needed throughout the grant period.
+- Provide information on what steps the ADAMHS board has taken prior to this application to create and implement a behavioral health disaster preparedness plan and integrate behavioral health within the existing local emergency response structure. - Identify activities below that the applicant will complete within the grant period. - Provide a timeline for completing these activities.
+The timeline must include the name of the activity, who will be responsible, and steps that will be taken to complete that activity within the grant period. - Develop a Steering Committee comprised of ADAMHS board personnel, behavioral health provider representatives, emergency response personnel, and other relevant community representatives.
+This Steering Committee will oversee the creation and implementation of the behavioral health disaster preparedness plan work and help to integrate behavioral health services within existing local emergency response efforts. - If a Steering Committee already exists from a previous BSCA Behavioral Health Disaster Preparedness Project grant, this Steering Committee can continue to meet during this funding opportunity to continue the work.
+Current grantees must include a list of organizations and their representatives who sit on the Steering Committee.
+Applicants must note any changes to the Steering Committee roster. - If applicant has not received FY25 BSCA funding, a new Steering Committee must be developed.
+Applicants must provide names of organizations that will be participating in the Steering Committee with the application and provide three (3) Letters of Support from Steering Committee members with the application. - Grantees must be able to provide evidence of completed activities and future plans towards the development and implementation of a comprehensive behavioral health disaster preparedness plan in March 2026.
+OhioMHAS staff will communicate to grantees with reporting instructions. - As requested by OhioMHAS throughout the grant period, Grantees must meet and communicate with OhioMHAS staff.